swaridebbarma/movie_database/README.md

 ## Project Title:
 Movie Database
 ## Description:
-The Movie Database is a simple web application built with React.
-It allows users to search for movies and view details about them.
-The application fetches data from an external movie API and displays it in a clean, user-friendly interface.
+The Movie Database project allows users to search for and view details about movies, actors, and directors.
+The application fetches data from the OMDB API.
+Users can search for a specific movie by its title and display movie information about movies.

 ## Features and functionalities:
 Search Functionality: